-- 24.1 The Licensing Authority may receive applications for the sale of alcohol where the order for alcohol, or payment for it, takes place may not be the same as the place where the alcohol is appropriated to the contract.
+- 24.1 The Licensing Authority may receive applications for the sale of alcohol where payment is not necessary taken at the same place where alcohol is appropriated to the contract.
 This situation occurs when sales are made online, by telephone, or mail order.
 The sale of alcohol is to be treated as taking place where the alcohol is appropriated to the contract.
 It will be the premises at this location which need to be licensed. - 24.2 In these cases, the Licensing Authority will ensure that the subsequent premises licence will be subject to appropriate conditions including the times of day during which alcohol may be sold and also the mandatory licence conditions such as age verification measures. - 24.3 Operators who run premises providing 'alcohol delivery services' should advise the licensing authority that they are operating such a service in their operating schedule.
-This ensures that the licensing authority can properly consider what conditions are appropriate to attach to their premises licence. - 24.4 Premises with an existing premises licence, which choose to operate such a service in addition to their existing licensable activities, should contact their licensing authority for its view on whether this form of alcohol sale is already permitted or whether an application to vary the licence will be required. - 24.5 The Licensing Authority may also receive mobile, remote, internet sales for late night refreshment such as fast food orders.
+This ensures that the licensing authority can properly consider what conditions are appropriate to attach to the applicant's premises licence. - 24.4 Premises with an existing premises licence, which choose to operate such a service in addition to their existing licensable activities, should contact their licensing authority for its view on whether this form of alcohol sale is already permitted or whether an application to vary the licence will be required. - 24.5 The Licensing Authority may also receive mobile, remote, internet sales for late night refreshment such as fast food orders.
 Applicants should be mindful of the impact of such applications on the licensing objectives particularly the prevention of public nuisance.
 For instance, there may be concerns of vehicles or noise created by waiting vehicles or drivers outside the premises for pick up.
 Applicants should put in place appropriate measures and address these issues in their operating schedule.